Lakshmi222660/driver-drowsiness-detection-/README.md

-# driver-drowsiness-detection-
+# Driver Drowsiness Detection System

-Driver Drowsiness Detection System is a real-time computer vision project using Python, OpenCV, and Dlib.
-It monitors driver alertness through webcam video by detecting facial landmarks and calculating Eye Aspect Ratio (EAR).
-The system identifies eye closure to detect drowsiness and provides alerts to prevent fatigue-related accidents.
+Driver Drowsiness Detection is a real-time computer vision project developed using Python, OpenCV, and Dlib.
+The system continuously monitors the driver’s eye movements using facial landmarks and provides visual and audio alerts when drowsiness or sleep is detected.

+## Project Logic
+This project uses Dlib’s 68 facial landmark detector along with OpenCV for real-time video processing.
+Using eye landmarks, the Eye Aspect Ratio (EAR) is calculated to determine the driver’s alertness level.

+## Eye Aspect Ratio (EAR)
+EAR is calculated using the ratio of vertical eye distances to horizontal eye distance.
+A lower EAR indicates closed eyes.

+## Working of the Project
+- Webcam captures live video
+- Face and facial landmarks are detected
+- EAR is computed in real time
+- Time-based logic detects sleeping and drowsiness
+- Audio alerts are triggered on state change
+- Driver state is logged with timestamps
+- Dashboard UI displays status and metrics

+## Technologies Used
+Python, OpenCV, Dlib, NumPy, Imutils, Playsound

+## How to Run
+1. Install dependencies
+   `pip install opencv-python dlib imutils numpy playsound`
+2. Run
+   `python main.py`
+3. Press Q or ESC to exit

+## Conclusion
+This system helps prevent accidents by detecting driver fatigue in real time using computer vision.